Support Us

 News Opportunities Project Updates

-WWDN – A Stove led project focusing on the development of a creative placemaking network for Dumfries & Galloway – is recruiting for the exciting NEW ROLE of Membership and Engagement Manager.
+WWDN is a Stove led project focusing on the development of a creative placemaking network for Dumfries & Galloway and is actively recruiting for the exciting NEW ROLE of Membership Manager.

 Hours: 21 hours per week (3-days)